ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 The over farming that took place in the 30s, combined with long summers and droughts (and of course the Great Depression),  this was a triple (quadruple) catastrophe for farmers.
 They left their farms and equipment on site which gave the places a deserted look.

 Hooverville was the name of a slum in Seattle (1937).
-It was named after pre
+It was named after President Herbert Hoover.

+### 1932 Presidential Election

+* Hoover; "do nothing"
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTkxMzk1ODIsMzk4MDA2OTI3LC0xMz
+eyJoaXN0b3J5IjpbLTE1MzY3MzYxMTEsMzk4MDA2OTI3LC0xMz
 AxMTM2MjM1LDc0MTYwNzcwNywtMTE1MDc0MDM4NywtMTQxMDI3
 MzMyMiwtNzQ0MTAyNTg1LC0xMjc4MDM4Nzk2LC02OTU4NzcxNz
 AsLTEzNDE3MjYwNjIsMzA1MzUwMzY5LDU0NjYzNDY2MiwtMTE0